MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-python.md

 1. Create a Python script in the same folder as your `*.qs` file.
 Azure Quantum functionality is available by running `import qsharp.azure` and then calling the Python commands to interact with Azure Quantum.
-For reference, see the [complete list of Python commands](https://docs.microsoft.com/python/qsharp/qsharp.azure).
+For reference, see the [list of `%azure.*` IQ# magic commands](https://docs.microsoft.com/qsharp/api/iqsharp-magic/), which have identical usage to the `qsharp.azure.*` Python APIs (to translate from magic command name to Python API, just replace the `%azure.` with `qsharp.azure.`).
    You'll need the resource ID of your Azure Quantum Workspace in order to connect.
 For example, your Python script could look like this: